Pet Care Tips and Tricks for Your Furry Friend

 Dog/cat brush

-Nail Clipper
+Nail clipper

-Treats (Keep a variety of treats on hand to praise and reward your pet)
+Treats (keep a variety of treats on hand to praise and reward your pet)

 Always remain calm and keep the experience positive.
 This will help your pet look forward to the experience of being groomed and help your pet overcome the fear of the tools and brushing.

-As you learn you may find that your pet’s unique grooming needs require different tools, but the list above is just a general starting point for most animals.
+As you learn, you may find that your pet’s unique grooming needs require different tools, but the list above is just a general starting point for most animals.